Published: May 20, 2024

 The first provider we’ll talk about is Pillcam Colon from Medtronic.
 They offer a small capsule that scans, records, and takes pictures of the colon.
 After getting the data, the device immediately transfers it to a computer or other device.

-There’s a technology called Ingestible Micro-Bio-Electronic Devices (IMBED).
+There’s a healthcare technology called Ingestible Micro-Bio-Electronic Devices (IMBED).
 Firstly, it’s able to detect inner bleedings.
 The way such devices function is quite a complex scientific matter so we won’t get into detail here.
 Long story short, the devices contain biosensors that generate light when getting into contact with a certain bacteria.
-The light detector in the device catches it and then commands the transmitter to generate data and send it to the dedicated application on an external device.
+The light detector in the device detects it and then commands the transmitter to generate data and send it to the dedicated IoT applications for healthcare on an external device.

 You can take a look at the research we’ve used for this abstract by following this link.